Dancing

 Dance Night

-The New Tradition at the Festival is roaring right along like a bootlegger into a speakeasy.
+The New Tradition at the Festival is roaring right along like a barnstormer into a barn.

 Friday @ The Romantic Evergreen Lakehouse for Dance Night.
 7:30 pm to 11:00pm